apfaudio/tiliqua/gateware/docs/devlog/march25.rst

 One thing that surprised us was how much the headphone cables going into our Eurorack system were affecting the results.
 It did not bring us over the limit lines (fortunately), but shortening or lengthening the headphone cable made quite a difference to the radiated emissions.

 So, be careful with this.
 In theory, your device should work with any sane length of headphone cable, but if you want to be more certain that things will go well, it might be safer to use something shorter than the 3 meter headphone cable I was using.
-And 3 meters is right in that 200-400MHz range where many devices fail EMC.
+3 meters is right in that 100-200MHz resonance where we were close to failing with EMC.

 Additionally, long cables are impossible to simulate with a small test chamber (or custom TEM cell like we have).